 No. Habitat Spartanburg has a proven program in which we offer an opportunity for hardworking, deserving families to own a decent and affordable home.
 Our program is based on a model that gives families tools for long-term financial stability.
 Potential homeowners must complete financial stability and homeownership classes and earn sweat equity hours by working on the construction site or in the ReStore.

 Habitat Spartanburg builds inside Spartanburg County.
-Historically, our builds have primarily been in the city limits, but we have recently built homes in Chesnee, Greer (in a partnership with Habitat Greenville and BMW) and have plans to build in Inman for a project sponsored by Inman First Baptist.
+Historically, our builds have primarily been in the city limits, but we have recently built homes in Chesnee, Greer (in a partnership with Habitat Greenville and BMW) and Inman in a partnershp with Inman First Baptist Church and Inman Mills.

 We are fortunate to have a successful ReStore that covers most of our operational costs.
 So, every dollar received from the community (individuals, churches, corporations and foundations) to be used to purchase construction materials for the worksite.
 We are proud to be rated Four Stars on Charity Navigator -- a rating reserved for organizations that exceed industry standards and outperform most other charities in financial health and accountability and transparency.